 1 in 4 of us will experience mental health issues at some point in our life and currently 1 in 6 of us are working with a mental health issue such as anxiety, stress or depression.
 This means that as a manager, you are likely to come across an employee with mental health issues, and it’s not always obvious how you should act when this happens.

 I’ve been in managerial positions for a while.
 Before I founded my own company, I was an Assistant Headteacher - part of a profession that’s renowned for the stress that comes along with it.
-Just the other week teaching made headlines again as it was revealed that the stress teachers are under is driving them to alcohol, prescription drugs and caffeine dependencies.
+It was revealed that the stress teachers are under is driving them to alcohol, prescription drugs and caffeine dependencies.

 "What mental health needs is more sunlight, more candor, more unashamed conversation about illness that affect not only individuals, but their families as well"

 First of all, I think that as a person in a senior position, it is your responsibility to know about the issues that may affect your staff and how to deal with them should they arise.
 For example, how you should deal with mental health issues, the death of a loved one or pregnancy.
 These are sensitive subjects and knowing how to deal with them is paramount to a leadership role - your staff are your number one priority and during these times they need to be supported.
 From my experience, I’ve found that one of the most important things you can do when dealing with staff with mental health issues is to communicate.

 When you’re working with a mental health issue, it can be a lonely place.
 Despite us being more open to discussing mental health, there’s still a reluctance for those living with these issues to discuss them at work, when there shouldn’t be.
 Maybe it’s because they don’t want to feel weak, maybe they think it will tarnish your view of them as a valued employee, or maybe it’s because they don’t think you will understand.